Scalar two-point functions at the late-time boundary of de Sitter: Conclusions

 \subsection{Summary of results}

 In an earlier work, we identified operators at the late-time boundary of de Sitter that correspond to free massive scalar fields and recognized them in terms of the unitary irreducible representations of $SO(d+1,1)$, the symmetry group of $d+1$ dimensional de Sitter \cite{Sengor:2019mbz}.
 The unitary irreducible representations of $SO(d+1,1)$ are labelled by their spin and scaling weight.
 By checking the well-defined inner product for the operators we obtained, we confirmed that light scalars correspond to complementary series representations and have real scaling weights, which lead to real scaling dimensions.
 Likewise, heavy scalars correspond to principal series representations with purely imaginary scaling weights and complex scaling dimensions.
-The Bunch Davies boundary conditions (imposing the field to be well behaved at early times and approach a given profile at late-times), allowed us to talk about two different operators at the late-time boundary for a given massive scalar field.
+In this current work, we also gathered evidence towards identifying a late-time operator corresponding to discrete series representations from the late-time behaviour of a massless scalar on $dS_4$.
+The Bunch Davies initial conditions (imposing the field to be well behaved at early times), allowed us to talk about two different operators at the late-time boundary for a given massive scalar field.
 We denoted the operator with the lower scaling dimension by $\alpha$ and the operator with the higher scaling dimension by $\beta$.